The Need - a National Indian Law Program

 Volume one of the National Indian Law Library Subject and Document Catalogue was printed in July 1973.
 The Catalogue was divided into three sections.
 The first section listed NILL holdings by subject matter headings.
 The second section listed each holding by its classification number (later known as NILL number), a list of all pleadings in each law case, the state in which the action arose, the court, the Tribe, the date of the first pleading, and a description of the law case.
 The third section listed NILL's holdings in alphabetical order.

 In 1974, volume two of the National Indian Law Library Subject and Document Catalogue was printed.
 The Native American Rights Fund Announcements (later known as The NARF Legal Review) listed NILL's holdings in its volume 1, number 1, 1972 issues through its volume 3, number 2, part 2, 1975 issue.
 This practice was discontinued with the Fall of 1975 publication of the first cumulative edition of the National Indian Law Library Catalogue.
 It sold for $20.00.

-In the mid 1980s the National Indian Law Library Catalogue was converted into an electronic catalog for use by NILL Staff, and in 2000, the current Law Librarian, David Selden created and launched an Internet searchable version of the catalog which replaced the printed version.
+In the mid 1980s the National Indian Law Library Catalogue was converted into an electronic catalog for use by NILL Staff, and in 2000, the Law Librarian at that time, David Selden created and launched an Internet searchable version of the catalog which replaced the printed version.
 At this time the catalog had grown to over 10,000 titles.
 Anyone with Internet access could now search the updated catalog for free.
 Compared to the print catalog, the Internet catalog is updated much more frequently and offers much quicker and powerful searching features.